 Bringing valuables?
-List the model and serial number of major items, such as television, stereo or computer.
+List the model and serial number of major items, such as mobile devices, television, stereo or computer.
 Take one copy with you (in case you need to furnish it to the police) and leave the second one at home.

 WHN TIP – Dorm/Apartment Checklist: Know what to take with you!
 Download, fill in, and save our Checklist-Dorm Room-Apartment to your desktop.
 Write down serial numbers, make, model and price of items for insurance purposes and make copies of your inventory.
 Keep one at school, the other at home.

 Before buying a computer, contact the school to find out what systems are compatible with the school’s network.
 Ask if the school provides computers to students or if you have access to special pricing offered by computer companies to educational systems that are less costly than buying retail.

 Consider a calling card, subscribe to a low-cost 800-number phone service provider, or look into cell phone packages that wave roaming charges.

 - Cell phones have the added advantage of having messages left with unreliable roommates!

 - If you’ll be having roommates, don’t get long-distance phone service for the whole room/apartment, since one of you may be stuck with the bill!